Car ends up in water after driver swerves to avoid cat

 Seeing a black cat on the road resulted in bad luck for a driver who ended up taking a saltwater swim in the early hours of the morning.

-Senior Sergeant Anthony Bond, of Dunedin, said a 21-year-old man was driving west along Aramoana Rd in the vicinity of Deborah Bay about 1am this morning.
+Senior Sergeant Anthony Bond said a 21-year-old man was driving west along Aramoana Rd in the vicinity of Deborah Bay, Otago, about 1am on Tuesday.

-Upon rounding a bend, the man saw a black cat in the middle of the road, Snr Sgt Bond said.
+Upon rounding a bend, the man saw a black cat in the middle of the road, Bond said.

 The man braked and swerved to avoid it, a vehicle behind him, driven by a 27-year-old male, was unable to stop in time and collided with the rear of the vehicle in front, nudging it into the water.